Loptall/Loptall/README.md

-# Thanks visiting my profile
+# Thanks for visiting my profile

 ## WHO I AM ☀️

-Hello, I'm ***Loptall*** !
+Hello, I'm **Loptall** !

 I' m a h.s. student, in Osaka/Japan.
 16 years old.

-I usually attend to competitive programming contest.
+I usually attend to competitive programming contests.

-Loving Rustlang, and strongly believing that it spreading in the wide-world soon!
+Loving Rustlang, and strongly believe its spreading over wide-world soon!

 ## Lately 🌳

 I have got Green rating in AtCoder, and Cyan in Codeforces.

-In the close future, I would like to get good result in JOI2020!
+In close future, I would like to get a good result in JOI2020!

 ## Favorite 💓